ahmedmq/spring-cloud-app-broker-demo/README.md

   $ ./gradlew clean build
   ```

-- Once the build completes successfully, copy the Spring Boot fat JAR from `sample-app-service` to the `/src/main/resources` folder in `sample-app-broker`
+- Once the build completes successfully, copy the Spring Boot fat JAR from `sample-app-service` to the `/src/main/resources` folder within the `sample-app-broker` application

   ```text
   $ cp sample-app-service/build/libs/sample-app-service.jar sample-app-broker/src/main/resources/
   ```
-  The app broker configuration provided in `sample-app-broker` deploys the JAR provided in `src/main/resources`
+  The app broker configuration provided in `sample-app-broker` YAML file deploys the JAR provided in `src/main/resources` as a service instance.

 ## Step 2 - Deploy the service broker